Council Approved Dropped Kerb Contractors

 To find out if your application is required, contact your local government.
 The cost of applying will depend on where you live.

-It is definitely not something you can do yourself.
-There will be requirements that service providers must fulfill.
+This is not an easy job.
+The council will require service providers to meet certain requirements.
 Some will limit you to using their approved contractors.
 Others allow you use your own as long as they meet the New Roads and Street Works Act 1991 requirements.
 The council may charge an additional fee to conduct highway assessments in these cases.
-Contact us or check Our FAQ’s for more information.
+For more information, contact us or consult our FAQ’s.

 new kerb installation